ApptivaAG/bones-gulp-docker-starter-kit/README.md

 1. Follow the process to setup WordPress.
 1. Start to make changes to the `src/` files and see your browser refreshing automatically.

-To get updated images you first need to pull the newest images with `docker-compose pull` before executing `docker-compose up`.
+To get updated images you first need to pull the newest images with `docker-compose pull` and remove the old container with `docker-compose down <service>` (watch out: volume will be removed) before executing `docker-compose up`.